grafana/loki/docs/sources/tools/logcli.md

 Parallelization:

-You can download logs in parallel, there are a few flags which control this behaviour:
+You can download an unlimited number of logs in parallel, there are a few flags which control this behaviour:

   --parallel-duration
   --parallel-max-workers